Deck boards come in various sizes from 75mm to 150mm wide and are plain / smooth, ribbed or grooved in appearance.

 No matter what type of deck board is chosen the edges of each board should have a machine chamfer or radius to aid drainage and prevent damage if boards do move in service.

-As a further aid to drainage a slight fall, 1 in 100, should be built into the deck structure.
+As a further aid to drainage a positive fall should be built into the deck structure.
 If the deck is attached to a property then the fall should be away from the building.

 Grooved boards were designed to facilitate draining of the surface and should always be installed with the grooves in the direction of the fall.
 The grooves should be swept clean of any debris or dirt to prevent the boards from becoming saturated in wet weather, which is the principal cause of slipperiness.